-One of the most common wrongful death cases are automobile accidents.
-In 2010 and 2011, 2,500 fatal car accidents occurred on Florida state roads and freeways.
+- In 2010 and 2011, 2,500 fatal car accidents occurred on Florida state roads and freeways.
 On a national level, the numbers of wrongful death cases are significantly higher.

 - In 2013, approximately 98, 000 people died as a result of a medical misdiagnosis or surgical error.

 - 7,000 deaths were caused by medication errors.

 - There were more than 30,000 traffic deaths, 40% of which were caused by intoxicated drivers.

 - 20,000 deaths were caused by slip-and-fall accidents.

 - 3,200 fatalities were caused by driver distraction.

 The amount of compensation you are entitled to depends on the state that the wrongful death of your loved one occurred in.
 In Florida, a wrongful death lawsuit must be filed by a personal representative on behalf of all individuals listed in the estate or directly affected by the person’s death.

 Florida Statutes section 678.18 defines wrongful death and outlines the judicial procedure.
 In most cases in Florida, the statute of limitations for wrongful death cases is two years; however, it’s important to discuss your case with a Winter Haven wrongful death attorney as soon as possible to get the process started.